montehurd/mediawiki-quickstart/README.md

 This is allowed, of course, but try to keep such changes to core Mediawiki containers to a minimum - your component's `docker-compose.yml` should be mostly concerned with your component

-### setup.#SERVICE_NAME#.sh (optional)
+### setup.SERVICE_NAME.sh (optional)

-If your component's `docker-compose.yml` defines a service which needs its own setup commands to be run, you can add a `setup.#SERVICE_NAME#.sh` script to your component's manifest folder.
+If your component's `docker-compose.yml` defines a service which needs its own setup commands to be run, you can add a `setup.SERVICE_NAME.sh` script to your component's manifest folder.
 When your component is installed, the setup script will be run in your service's container after the installer brings it up

 ## Installing components